ghgemmer/yotagrabber/output/Readme.txt

 then copy and paste that cell to all the other cells below in that column Now filter on the value TRUE for that new column.
 You should see pairs of rows, were each pair is ADDED followed by REMOVED.
-The ADDED one contains the real VIN and the REMVOED contains the temp VIN and all the other columns should match between the two (excluding obvious ones that will be different).
+The ADDED one contains the real VIN and the REMOVED contains the temp VIN and all the other columns should match between the two (excluding obvious ones that will be different).
 The above formula doesn't check that all columns match, just that the Selling Price, Options and Event DateTime match between the columns which in general if they do then the others probably match as well, but you need to visually verify the other columns just to make sure.